swiest/run-revision-parameter-plugin/README.md

 =============================

-This Jenkins plugin adds a new job parameter type 'Run Parameter, setting SCM revisions', allowing use the same SCM revision of a previous run in an arbitrary job in the current build.
+This Jenkins plugin adds a new job parameter type 'Run Parameter, setting SCM revisions', allowing to use the same SCM revision of a previous run in an arbitrary job in the current build.

 Currently, only Subversion and Git are supported as SCM types.